willeaton04/CS-125-Final-Project/README.md

 - Description of youth members
 - Keep track of students, leaders and volunteers

-Assumptions: - We only record one parent per each student, event refers to every event that happens at the Church while camp means every event that happens outdoor
+Assumptions: - We only record one parent per each student

 What shouldn’t they do?